jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-12-15-add-dvr-to-eachine-vr007-pro/index.md

 ![Goggles modded with DVR](add-dvr-to-eachine-vr007-21.jpg)

 ▶️ Insert a formatted micro sd card and press the *play* button (right hand side) to start recording.
 If all is well the red led should start blinking slowly.
 When done recording press the same button again.
 Enjoy!
-I know I do, here's some bonus footage to give you an idea.
+I know I do, here's some bonus footage to give you an idea of how the footage looks as coming from [Eachine e010s][4].

+<iframe width="100%" height="415" src="https://www.youtube.com/embed/S8PR-br194c?rel=0" frameborder="0" allowfullscreen></iframe>

 [0]: Linkslist
 [1]: https://goo.gl/JKZ8X1